ptr2sobi/Pricenow-ML-Pipeline/README.md

 ### Code Overview

+ - **configs.yaml**: This is a configuration file in YAML format that stores various configurations like hyperparameters for the model, features list, target variable, test size etc.

   - **DataLoader.py****: This script contains a DataLoader class that is responsible for loading the dataset.
 It supports different file types and can be easily extended to support more.

   - **DataSplitter.py**: This script contains a DataSplitter class that splits the provided data into train and test sets based on the provided split ratio.